How much does a lesson cost?

 Why isn’t the Alexander Technique called alexander therapy?

-The Alexander Technique is a form of re-education, or un-learning.
+The Alexander Technique is a form of re-education, or un-learning of unhelpful habitual patterns (which often have mental, physical and emotional elements).
 You will learn a technique that you will be able to apply to all your daily activities.
 After a series of lessons you will have the means to take care of your own health, coordination, calm and well-being.
 It is not a passive treatment where you are dependent on the therapist for cure; you actively learn a lot and take responsibility for yourself.
 Having said that, the therapeutic effects can of course be big, and pain and other symptoms can diminish or disappear.

 What is unique about the Alexander Technique?

-- focusing on coordinating the whole body, rather than the part where the problem lies.
-Often the cause of the problem is not found in the part that hurts/feels tense.
+• focusing on coordinating the whole body, rather than the part where the problem lies.
+Often the cause of the problem is not found in the part that hurts/feels tense, and your mind and emotions have a lot to do with it too!

-- enhancing your awareness of the space and of yourself in it, at any moment you wish.
+• enhancing your awareness of the space and of yourself in it.